 As NPR reports:

 Prehistoric humans didn’t have toothbrushes.
 They didn’t have floss or toothpaste, and they certainly didn’t have Listerine.
-Yet somehow, their mouths were a lot healthier than ours are today
+Yet somehow, their mouths were a lot healthier than ours are today.

 “Hunter-gatherers had really good teeth,” says Alan Cooper, director of the Australian Centre for Ancient DNA. “[But] as soon as you get to farming populations, you see this massive change.
 Huge amounts of gum disease.
-And cavities start cropping up
+And cavities start cropping up.”

-And thousands of years later, we’re still waging, and often losing, our war against oral disease
+And thousands of years later, we’re still waging, and often losing, our war against oral disease.

 Our changing diets are largely to blame.

-Cooper and his research team looked at calcified plaque on ancient teeth from 34 prehistoric human skeletons.
+In a study published in the latest Nature Genetics, Cooper and his research team looked at calcified plaque on ancient teeth from 34 prehistoric human skeletons.
 What they found was that as our diets changed over time — shifting from meat, vegetables and nuts to carbohydrates and sugar — so too did the composition of bacteria in our mouths.

 However, the researchers found that as prehistoric humans transitioned from hunting and gathering to farming, certain types of disease-causing bacteria that were particularly efficient at using carbohydrates started to win out over other types of “friendly” bacteria in human mouths.
-The addition of processed flour and sugar during the Industrial Revolution only made matters worse
+The addition of processed flour and sugar during the Industrial Revolution only made matters worse.

 “What you’ve really created is an ecosystem which is very low in diversity and full of opportunistic pathogens that have jumped in to utilize the resources which are now free,” Cooper says.